csells/go_router/README.md

 | `error` | `Exception` associated with this sub-route, if any | `Exception('404')` | ... |
 | `pageKey` | unique key for this sub-route | `ValueKey('/login')` | `ValueKey('/family/:fid')` |

-You can read more about [sub-locations/sub-routes](#sub-routes) and [parametized routes](#parameters) below but the example code above uses the `pageKey` property as most of the example code does.
+You can read more about [sub-locations/sub-routes](#sub-routes) and [parametrized routes](#parameters) below but the example code above uses the `pageKey` property as most of the example code does.
 The `pageKey` is used to create a unique key for the `MaterialPage` or `CupertinoPage` based on the current path for that page in the [stack of pages](#sub-routes), so it will uniquely identify the page w/o having to hardcode a key or come up with one yourself.

 ## Error handling

 In addition to the list of routes, the go_router needs an `errorPageBuilder` function in case no page is found, more than one page is found or if any of the page builder functions throws an exception, e.g.